Ali-Nasrolahi/cheetsheets/README.md

 ## My personal Cheat-Sheets for reviewing :)

-### Disclaimer: This not complete commands/concepts just a reminder of some
+### Disclaimer: This is not complete commands/concepts just a reminder of some.